na-na-hi/renget/archive/BulkGuide.md

 Ability: Anger Point
 Distinctive Features: He has black fur, unlike most Tauros, and is also able to shoot flame from his horns.
 Location: Sand Continent
 This Pokemon got his moniker not only from his pyrokinetic abilities, but also from his extremely violent and aggressive temperment – he has been known to start fights over the slightest of issues.
 Makuhita and Asana tried pursuing him once, following him into what was formerly the Shah's lands.
-He was captured by Shamshir's men the day before Team Yin-Yang arrived and sent to the capital for judgement, although the political upheaval in the region has left his fate uncertain.
+He was captured by Shamshir's men the day before Team Yin-Yang arrived and was sent to the capital for judgement, although the political upheaval in the region has left his fate uncertain.

 ~~Thievul the Shadow~~: